-Our little startup was less than a year-old.
+Rocket Science, our little startup was less than a year-old.
 We had been busy assembling our team and had just hired the last member of our exec staff.
 We had also just closed our Series B financing with a major overseas partner.
 The financing felt like a real validation of our strategy.
 In truth, it was only proof that our reality distortion field worked in Asia as well.

 My Wife Thinks I Deserve a Bonus

 One of the new hires was Jim Wickett, my VP of Business Development.
 He knew so little about technology that I used to say he needed a manual to operate a light switch, but I hired him because a small voice said, “He’ll do extraordinary things.”

 Jim, among other things ran the fundraising for us in Asia and worked with an outside firm that had great connections in Japan to drag us around Tokyo and get the deal closed.
 As in raising $10Million dollars kind of closed.